aosmith16/academic/content/workshop/datamanip.md

 ### Interactive tutorials

-In addition to the materials above, I have converted the workshop material into interactive tutorials that can be run in on your own computer.
+In addition to the materials above, I have converted the workshop material into three interactive tutorials that can be run on your own computer.
 To use this you will need to have package **learnr** installed (`install.packages("learnr")`).

-Download a tutorial listed below and save it on your computer as an Rmd file.
-Open this file with RStudio and click the `Run Document` button at the top to start the tutorial.
+Click on a tutorial listed below and save the file that opens up in your browser on your computer as a file ending in .Rmd using `Save as...`/`Save Page As...`.
+Open the saved Rmd file with RStudio and click the `Run Document` button at the top to start the tutorial.

-<a href="https://raw.githubusercontent.com/aosmith16/data-manipulation-workshop/master/tutorials/part3_joining_two_datasets.Rmd" download="filename">Tutorial 3: Joins</a>
+<a target="_blank" href="https://raw.githubusercontent.com/aosmith16/data-manipulation-workshop/master/tutorials/part3_joining_two_datasets.Rmd" download>Tutorial 3: Joins</a>